 Do you know these 3 common OCD symptoms?

-Just like understanding a migraine isn’t the same as a headache, understanding OCD versus anxiety or certain habits is equally as important.
+Just like it’s important to understand a migraine isn’t the same as a regular headache, it’s important to understand that OCD can be different than anxiety or certain habits.

 These are repetitive behaviors someone may feel driven to perform to help reduce anxiety or prevent something bad from happening.
 Usually, these behaviors are similar to rituals, are excessive and would not seem like realistic fixes to a problem to someone who does not have OCD.
 For example, checking the stove a certain number of times to make sure it is turned off or repeating a word or phrase a certain number of times to assure a specific outcome.